 There’s nothing like having your very own personal trainer to keep you honest and accountable about your workouts, to keep the routine interesting, and to help you achieve your fitness goals safely and efficiently.

 However, one-on-one training time can be pricey, personal trainers sometimes aren’t available when you are, and also, meeting with your personal trainer in person isn’t always possible.

 Actually, there are a few apps for that, but TrueCoach is the personal training app that’s gotten a lot of buzz since it was first started in 2015.

-Now, just a few years later, over tens of thousands of coaches and several hundred thousand of their clients across more than 80 countries use it for their personal training endeavors.
+Now, over tens of thousands of coaches and personal trainers and several hundred thousand of their clients across more than 80 countries use it.
 With gyms staying closed for months on end during the pandemic in 2020, it became more popular than ever.

-The question is, is TrueCoach the best personal trainer app?
+But the question we want to ask is, ‘is TrueCoach the best personal trainer app?’

 In short, it’s an iOS and Android app that allows personal trainers to provide custom, individualized workout plans for their clients.

 It provides almost all of the benefits that one-on-one training offers while giving clients the flexibility (and, during a pandemic, the safety) to do their workouts on their own when it’s most convenient for them.
 Stars and the schedules don’t have to align anymore for personal training to have an impact, and TrueCoach may actually be a less expensive way for clients to get a customized plan that hits all of their needs since there’s less one-on-one in-person time (and since a coach’s time is money).

 What TrueCoach allows personal trainers to do is create custom workout plans for clients, give tips and encouragement, provide feedback, and even demonstrate how certain activities should look.

 Initial set-up is intuitive and straightforward, and it contains features that make virtual coaching surprisingly easy.